telerik/xaml-docs/controls/radnavigationview/populating-with-data/hierarchical-databinding.md

 To assign the data collection to the RadNavigationView control, set its __ItemsSource__ property.

-To data bind, the content of the RadNavigationViewItem elements set the __DisplayMemberPath__ property of RadNavigationView.
+To data bind the content of the RadNavigationViewItem elements set the __DisplayMemberPath__ property of RadNavigationView.
 Alternatively, you can use the __ItemContainerStyle__ and set the __Content__ property of the RadNavigationViewItems.

 To customize the appearance of the RadNavigationViewItems and also allow sub-items to be shown, use the __ItemContainerStyle__ property of RadNavigationView.
 This allows to set the __ItemsSource__  and __DisplayMemberPath__ properties of the __RadNavigationViewItems__.